quassy/prefect/docs/core/about_prefect/next-steps.md

 Another useful signal is the `SKIP` signal.
 When a task is skipped, downstream tasks are also skipped unless they specifically set `skip_on_upstream_skip=False`.
 This means that users can set up entire workflow branches that can be skipped if a condition isn't met.

-!!! tip SKIP is treated like SUCCESS
+!!! tip "SKIP is treated like SUCCESS"
     When a task is skipped, it's usually treated as if it ran successfully.
 This is because tasks only skip if users specifically introduce skipping logic, so the result is compliant with the user's design.

 To raise a signal, simply use it inside your task's run() function: